harness/ff-javascript-client-sdk/README.md

 The default value if not specified is `0` which means that no timeout will occur.

-**This only applies to the authentiaction request.
+**This only applies to the authentication request.
 If you wish to set a read timeout on the remaining requests made by the SDK, you may register [API Middleware](#api-middleware)

 ```typescript
 const options = {